wuyang1002431655/tango_with_django_19/manuscript/chapter18-ajax.md

 	- If the query string is not empty, ask the Category model to get the top 8 categories that start with the query string.
 	- The list of category objects will then be combined into a piece of HTML via template.
 	- Instead of creating a template called `suggestions.html` re-use the `cats.html` as it will be displaying data of the same type (i.e. categories).
-	- To let the client ask for this data, you will need to create a URL mapping; lets call it *suggest*
+	- To let the client ask for this data, you will need to create a URL mapping; let's call it *suggest*.

 With the URL mapping, view, and template in place, you will need to update the `base.html` template to provide a category search box, and then add in some JavaScript/JQuery code to link up everything so that when the user types the suggested categories are displayed.